-The increase in current assets is due to the increase in cash due to the current year operating surplus.
+The change in current assets is due to the increase in cash on hand.
+Capital assets decreased due to current year depreciation expense exceeding additions.
 Current and other liabilities increased during the year due to the timing of payments for accounts payable and accrued expenses.
-The increase in total net position is due to the current year operating surplus.
+The increase in total net position is due to the current year operations.